owlandcrow/chrisamaconf40/README.md

  - Your last Wikipedia rabbithole
 - Your impassioned hot take that you want to persuade everyone of

 The specific structure of the event will be somewhat up to the attendees and what gifts people propose to bring!
-The call for talks is coming soon.
+[The call for talks open, with a deadline of April 22](https://docs.google.com/forms/d/e/1FAIpQLSdCk0FS3J-VmEN7uM6RZ1RC5oMW2mPuJj2w_lv6Y0S_goBLvw/viewform).

 **Where?** At the [City Museum in St. Louis](https://citymuseum.org).
 Chris and Rob are planning on staying at the [St. Louis Union Station Hotel](https://www.hilton.com/en/hotels/stlcuqq-st-louis-union-station-hotel/), but aren't doing a block reservation anywhere.